dtao/SublimeBucket/README.md

 - sublime_bucket.py
 - Context.sublime-menu
+- Bitbucket.sublime-commands

 ## Commands

-The following commands are available under "Bitbucket" from the context menu and can be assigned to keyboard shortcuts:
+The following commands are available under "Bitbucket" from the context menu as well as the command palette and can be assigned to keyboard shortcuts:

 ### 1. Open in Bitbucket (Git + Hg)